Team-Spoofemon/finding-joy/game/assets/story/story-design-doc.md

 - on compassion: the best of us can empathize with the other without lived experience
 - on lived experience: there is no better teacher than getting your face eaten by a leopard
 - ludonarative: you play as JOY's inner voice, but THEY are telling THEIR story.
 You're just a passenger.
 THEY are in control.
+- on gender and sex: (biological) sex is never mentioned, people just are as they are some characters present gender and some dont
+- on capitalism: everyone sucks because they're underpaid. its that simple.
+- on confidence: joy is her own character. the player is fighting with her as her subconcious. they like to talk to themself, calling herself "me". "stop doing that, me", "joy, you're a genius" "joy, you idiot, you did it again." joy is ultimately ALWAYS TRUE TO THEMSELF, even if they dont feel like it at the time.

 ## Perspective